This section of PALawHelp.org has information and resources about Special Education - Evaluation and Placement issues in Pennsylvania.

 Sample Letter for Requesting an Independent Evaluation of Your Child

-This Guide from the Education Law Center - Pennsylvania is meant to help you – the parent – learn how the system designed to educate children with disabilities (called special education) works in Pennsylvania and how you can make it work for your child.
-[PDF] Content Detail
+Children with disabilities can do great things in school and in life when they get the right supports and services.
+This Guide is meant to help you – the parent – learn how the system designed to educate children with disabilities (called special education) works in Pennsylvania and how you can make it work for your child.
+This Guide describes the legal rules for special education and early intervention programs in Pennsylvania for children from ages three until the student’s 22nd birthday.
+The rules discussed in this Guide apply to children who attend public schools in Pennsylvania, including charter schools.
+(2021)

 IEP Facilitation